HerrKurz/Esports_Data_Pipeline/READme.md

 ## Dashboard
 ![General dashboard](images/general_info_dashboard.png)

+### Database access
+In order to gain the access to the database and other dashboards (Viewer role), please contact me directly.
+EC2 t2.medium with Elasticsearch + Kibana is hosted at http://3.121.139.77:5601/.
 ## Project structure
 ```
 📦Esports_data_pipeline
  ┣ 📂Elasticsearch
- ┃ ┣ 📜dashboards.txt #backup for dashboards created in Kibana
+ ┃ ┣ 📜dashboards.txt # - Backup for dashboards created in Kibana.
- ┃ ┣ 📜index_template.txt #template settings and mappings for indexes
+ ┃ ┣ 📜index_template.txt # - Template settings and mappings for indexes.
  ┃ ┣ 📜mapping.txt
  ┃ ┗ 📜visualizations.txt
  ┣ 📂images